 If the extractor is properly shaped and tension is properly set, if someone hasn't mucked with the internals, if there are no burrs or razor edges internally, and the magazines aren't crap, they'll work every time.
 When I was active in competition I had a 1911 that went close to 150,000 rounds (Yes that is correct--it was used by several people all the time.) without a single malfunction using both ball and semiwadcutter ammo), at which point I stopped keeping track of things.
 The only thing ever done to it was to replace the recoil spring once a year (if I remembered to do it), and keep it cleaned and properly lubed.
 The extractor was replace at around 80,000 rounds when a small nick was discovered.
 I sold it to a friend and as far as I know it is still running.

-The one non-JMB change that seems to be good is the use of the "18 lb" recoil spring in place of the GI spec 16 pound spring and the heavier firing pin return springs.
+The one non-JMB change that seems to be good is the use of the "18 lb" recoil spring in place of the GI spec 16 pound spring and the heavier firing pin return springs, especially with today's hotter loads.
 With modern loadings the 18 pound spring gives a smoother cycling of the action while still functioning with most non spec ammo and the heavier firing pin spring makes sure the firing pin returns properly.

 Speaking of magazines.
 If you want the best magazine available you should check out Tripp Research's Cobramag.
 These 7 (and available 8 round magazines-forshame) are probably the only real improvement made to JMB's design since 1911.
 They hold the top cartridge slightly higher than the original magazines and give smoother feeding with modern flat point and JHP ammunition.
 The magazines run about $35 each and are available directly from Tripp Research.
 These magazines get 5 Flippers from Fr.
 Frog.
 The only problem I have ever heard of with these magazines is that they fit tight in some frames that have out of spec mag wells.
 They also offer follower upgrade kits to upgrade conventional 7 rd magazines.